AiPrise

 Regulatory Compliance Protection

 Regulatory bodies worldwide have intensified their focus on business verification.
-The Financial Crimes Enforcement Network (FinCEN) in the United States requires financial institutions to identify and verify beneficial owners of legal entity customers.
-The EU's 5th and 6th Anti-Money Laundering Directives impose similar requirements with substantial penalties for non-compliance.
+The Financial Crimes Enforcement Network (FinCEN) in the United States requires financial institutions to identify and verify the beneficial owners of legal-entity customers.
+The FCA, MAS, and FATF member states all require documented, auditable KYC processes.

 Fraud Prevention and Risk Mitigation